-The protection of our environment and the welfare of our cows is extremely important to us.
+The protection of our environment and the welfare of our cows are both extremely important to us.
 It’s how we farm.

-We also have land set aside as Environmental Focus Areas, which protect wildlife and waterways on our farm,
+We also have land set aside as Environmental Focus Areas (EFA), which protect wildlife and waterways on our farm.

 - The hedgerows, surrounding our 43 fields, have remained in place for at least the last 100 years.

-- We have use solar panels to run the dairy during the day and reduce our energy consumption.
+- We use solar energy to run the dairy during the day and reduce our energy consumption.

-- Local sourcing.
-We try to use local suppliers where possible.
-We source 98.5% of our cows feed from the UK, with 82% grown here on the farm.
+- We use local suppliers where possible.
+We source 98.5% of our cows’ feed from the UK, with 82% grown here on the farm.

 We do not feed soya to our cows.
-All the straw we use for bedding is from our neighbouring farms.

-- To protect our grassland from overgrazing and compaction, we use a traditional paddock grazing system, giving the grassland plenty of time to recover between visits.
+- To protect our grassland from overgrazing and compaction, we use a traditional paddock grazing system, giving the pasture plenty of time to recover between visits.

-- The manure, which our cows produce is used as fertiliser for our arable land.
-This helps us reduce the use of chemical fertilisers on our crops
+- The manure that our cows produce is used as fertiliser on our arable land.
+This helps to reduce our use of chemical fertilisers on our crops.